livearchivist/hycu/hycu/hycu.rst

 #.
 Once created, click on the bucket and select "User Access," then click the "Edit User Access"

 #.
-Type "hcyu@ntnxlab.local" and select both the "Read" and "Write" options, then click Save
+Type "hcyu-YOURINITIALS@ntnxlab.local" and select both the "Read" and "Write" options, then click Save

    .. figure:: images/35.png